netgroup-polito/CrownLabs/cluster_config/Keycloak/README.md

 # check created service resources
 kubectl get svc -l application=spilo -L spilo-role
 ```

-##Tls-Certificate
+## TLS-Certificate
-Apply the the manifest *manifests/cert-manager-keycloak-certificate-request.yaml* in order to get a certificate for the keycloak domain.
+Apply the the manifest [cert-manager-keycloak-certificate-request.yaml](manifests/cert-manager-keycloak-certificate-request.yaml) to get a certificate for the keycloak domain.

 ```bash
 kubectl create -f manifests/cert-manager-keycloak-certificate-request.yaml -n keycloak-ha
 ```

-This command will create tls-secret named **keycloak-certificate-secret**.
+This command will create a `tls-secret` named `keycloak-certificate-secret`.
 We will need it during the keycloak server deployment.

-##Kecloak Server
+## Keycloak Server
-First of all get the helm charts from the folks of [Codecentric](https://github.com/codecentric/helm-charts/tree/master/charts/keycloak)
+First of all get the helm charts from [Codecentric](https://github.com/codecentric/helm-charts/tree/master/charts/keycloak):

 ```bash
 #add the codecentric helm repository
 helm repo add codecentric https://codecentric.github.io/helm-charts
 #download the codecentric/keycloak charts on your pc
 helm pull codecentric/keycloak
 ```

-After extracting the archive substitute the file *keycloak/values.yaml* with the file *conf-files/keycloak-values.yaml*.
+After extracting the archive, replace file `keycloak/values.yaml` with `conf-files/keycloak-values.yaml`.
-Note, you need to rename the later one in **values.yaml**
+Note, you need to rename the later one in `values.yaml`.

 The following are some changes that have bene done to user the resources deployed before in this guide:

 ```yaml
 #add the volume and volumeMount of the tls-certificate for keycloak in values.yaml file
   extraVolumes: |